Some factors that increase the risk of child neglect and abuse are poverty, drug and alcohol abuse, mental health disorders, and single parenthood.

 Physical abuse is often triggered by a crisis in the midst of other stresses.
 A crisis may be a loss of a job, a death in the family, or a discipline problem.
 Parents who use drugs or alcohol may behave impulsively and uncontrollably toward their children.
 Children whose parents have mental health problems are also at increased risk of being abused.

 Parents who were neglected or abused as children may not be emotionally mature or may have low self-esteem.
 Abusive parents may see their children as a source of unlimited and unconditional affection and look to them for the support that they never received.
 As a result, they may have unrealistic expectations of what their children can provide for them, they may become frustrated easily and have poor impulse control, and they may be unable to give what they never received.

-Any action with a child that is for the sexual gratification of an adult or a significantly older child is considered sexual abuse (see Pedophilia).
+Any action with a child that is for the sexual gratification of an adult or a significantly older or more powerful child is considered sexual abuse (see Pedophilia).
 It includes

 Penetrating the child's vagina, anus, or mouth